marilius12/taxes/pages/moderate-tax-countries.md

 # Moderate tax countries

 This works best for people with moderate income (EUR 60-100k), high tax burder (30-50%), and high CoL. The tax rates below are average at best, especially if you're in the 20-25% bracket already.
-Still, these countries are part of the EU, have many DTTs and a relatively affordable CoL. Bonus if you speak their language or have ethnic roots.

-We'll start with countries in Southern Europe as they're often desirable to live in (although not the lowest in tax), and will move on to Eastern Europe after.
+Still, most of these countries are part of the EU, have many DTTs and a relatively affordable CoL. Bonus if you speak their language or have ethnic roots.
+We'll start with those in Southern Europe as they're often desirable to live in (although not the lowest in tax).

 ## Portugal NHR Program 🇵🇹